-Note: If you have previously registered as an MDC vendor on the eBid site, you do NOT need to register again to qualify for the SLBE Program.
-You should, however, check your vendor listing in eBid and upload your DAS or DOT SBE/DBE certificate, if you haven’t done so, to assure your eligibility for the Program.
+Note: If you have previously registered as an MDC vendor on the Procureware site, you do NOT need to register again to qualify for the SLBE Program.
+You should, however, check your vendor listing in Procureware and upload your DAS or DOT SBE/DBE certificate, if you haven’t done so, to assure your eligibility for the program.

 - Be primarily located in one of the MDC’s eight member towns (Bloomfield, East Hartford, Hartford, Newington, Rocky Hill, West Hartford, Wethersfield or Windsor);

 SLBE DEVELOPMENT INITIATIVES

 The SLBE Program utilizes two primary development initiatives to ensure that the goals of the program are met: Set-Asides and Mandatory Subcontracting Requirements.
 Each initiative will provide unique contracting opportunities for all SLBE firms that are eligible and qualified to transact business with the District.
 The MDC will make every effort to utilize these development initiatives for all procurements whose expected value is greater than $3,000, but less than $500,000.